yehia67/documentation/blueprints/0.1/introduction/overview.md

 Blueprints are designed to do the following:

-* Describe a problem, any challenges, and a solution that uses IOTA
+* Describe a problem and a solution that uses IOTA
 * Present an architecture that shows how to solve the problem by integrating IOTA into your existing systems
 * Explain how you can test, edit, and deploy the blueprint